Light Aircraft Association: LAA Permit regime

 The regime for approving amateur-built aircraft in the United Kingdom differs from that in many other countries, of which the United States is the prime example.
 Instead of the FAA's Experimental airworthiness category, under which an amateur may design, build and operate (and is ultimately responsible for) an aircraft 'for experimental purposes', the UK CAA is required to investigate any such aircraft's 'fitness to fly' and to issue a 'Permit to Fly' when satisfied.
 The LAA is approved by the CAA to make recommendations for and to revalidate such Permits.
-Aircraft on a LAA Permit may not be operated commercially and are at present limited to Day / VFR operation.
+Aircraft on a LAA Permit may not be operated commercially and are limited to Day / VFR operation, unless approved for Night / IFR.
 There are also nominal limits on the number of seats (four) and on maximum take-off weight (2500 lbs), power (260HP) and stalling speed (70 mph).
 The Permit is valid only in UK airspace unless by agreement with another State, which is normally obtainable for countries in the European Union and many outside it.
 The Permit has to be renewed annually after the aircraft has been inspected by an inspector appointed by the LAA.

 The LAA's remit extends to homebuilt autogyros but not to helicopters.
 Factory-built classic and vintage aircraft that are no longer supported by their manufacturer have difficulty obtaining a Certificate of Airworthiness, and in such cases the CAA may transfer the type to LAA Permit.

 The LAA's remit includes amateur-built microlights but does not extend to factory-built microlights, which are covered by the BMAA.
 The BMAA's remit substantially overlaps with that of the LAA; but occasional proposals for the merger of the two associations have met with considerable resistance, mainly from the BMAA's majority membership of 2-axis microlight pilots.